-The removal of ETP's general partner requires the approval of not less than $66 \frac{2}{3}\%$ of all outstanding units, including units held by ETP's general partner and its affiliates.
-Any removal is subject to the election of a successor general partner by the holders of a majority of the outstanding common units, including units held by ETP's general partner and its affiliates.
+The removal of ETP's general partner requires the approval of not less than 66 2/3% of all outstanding units, including units held by ETP's general partner and its affiliates.
+Any removal is subject to the election of a successor general partner by the holders of a majority of the outstanding common units, including units held by ETP's general partner.